 - Withdrawal symptoms when ceasing use.

-Typical Fentanyl Overdose Symptoms
+What Do Typical Overdose Symptoms Look Like?

 Even when used as prescribed, fentanyl can be medically dangerous.
 Because of the serious risk of overdose, doctors will typically only prescribe the medication to those in severe, chronic pain who are tolerant to other opiates.
 Physicians then closely monitor patients to ensure maximum safety.2,3